digitalmaster/WhatsApp-Group-Playlist-Generator/README.md

     - `export SPOTIFY_PLAYLIST_ID=<your_playlist_id>`
     - `export SPOTIFY_REDIRECT_URI=<your_redirect_uri>`
 4. Run the `parseSyncList.sh` script.
 5. Will redirect you to a browser to authenticate with Spotify.
 After authenticating, you will be redirected to a page that will not load.
-Copy the `code` value from the URL and paste it into the terminal.
+Copy the entire URL paste it into the terminal.

 ## Spotify API Documentation